alestry-perez/vite-react-tailwind/README.md

 # Template Repo

-A Vite, ReactTS, Tailwind and DaisyUI starter template.
+A starter template for a quick start.

 ## Authors